The NHS workers who have died during the coronavirus pandemic

 – Oscar King Jr, hospital porter

-Aged 45, Oscar King Jr, a Filipino porter at the John Radcliffe Hospital in Oxford, passed away on April 11.
+Aged 45, Oscar King Jr, a Filipino porter at the John Radcliffe Hospital in Oxford, died on April 11.

 He was said to have worked for the hospital for more than a decade, “always doing his job with great enthusiasm and joy”.